Newcomer Support

 Two women having a meeting

-Our Outreach Support Workers offer peer mentorship and bridging support with system navigation, ready to connect participants with programs and services that will help them succeed in Canada.
+Our Community Navigators offer peer mentorship and bridging support with system navigation, ready to connect participants with programs and services that will help them succeed in Canada.

 Learn more about our One-on-One Support Program